rmrresearch/GhostFragment/docs/source/developer/design/fragmented_molecule_driver.rst

    bond must be dealt with in some manner.

    - Capping must be done before charges/multiplicities can be assigned.
+   - By doing the capping at the ``Molecule``-level we are able to distinguish between the "real" atoms (those which are also part of the supersystem) and the caps, since the former live in the ``FragmentedNuclei`` object and the latter live in the ``FragmentedMolecule`` object.

 .. _fmd_charge_mult: